Here are the Republicans who could be the next Speaker

 Majority Leader Steve Scalise (R-La.)

-The now-top-ranking House Republican is the most obvious pick to move up to the Speakership and he threw his hat into the ring on Wednesday afternoon.
+The now-top-ranking House Republican is the most obvious pick to move up to the Speakership, and he threw his hat into the ring Wednesday afternoon.

 “You know my leadership style I’ve displayed as your Majority Leader and Whip,” Scalise wrote in a “dear colleague” letter.